AtlyssModding/Modded-ATLYSS-Bug-Tracker/README.md

 # ZeinaKC's ATLYSS Modded Bug Tracker (UNOFFICIAL)
-Personal modded bug tracker for ATLYSS, maintained by KittyCatto (ZeinaKC) with the goal of having easy access to modded troubleshooting information and keeping track of unresolved Bugs.
+Personal modded bug tracker for ATLYSS.
+Maintained by KittyCatto (ZeinaKC) with the goal of having easy access to modded troubleshooting information and keeping track of unresolved Bugs.

-This isn't related to any modders and shouldn't really be used to get troubleshooting help or reporting bugs (hence unofficial).
-Join the [Atlyss Modding Central Discord Server](https://discord.gg/hQceRJ7pEW) to get help with that instead.
-Though I will try to list sources on where to report bugs for specific mods or authors.
+This isn't directly related to the mod authors (hence unofficial) and isn't the place to report bugs to get them resolved.
+Join the [Atlyss Modding Central Discord Server](https://discord.gg/hQceRJ7pEW) to get help with troubleshooting instead.

+Use the issues page to help report things to the tracker with the usual troubleshooting standard.
+I don't know much about Pull Requests yet or have them configured, so don't use them.